 Dancer and Body-Mind Practitioner

-Meghan McLyman is a professor of dance as well as a body-mind practitioner.
+Choreographer, Dance Educator, and Body-Mind Practitioner Meghan McLyman is a professor of dance as well as a body-mind practitioner.
 Her dance and somatic studies have provided the tools to access clarity, power, resiliency, and joy in order to navigate through life.
+She creates and performs dances based on these lived experiences.
+Meghan received an MFA from Hollins University, an MA from American University, and a BA from Point Park University.

 Consultant and Educator